Garmin InReach Explorer+ Review: A Deep Dive

 Another point to note: the more messages you send the shorter the battery life.
 It’s not possible to give a precise figure.
-The number and size of text messages you send will affect battery life i.e. more, big messages and the faster you’ll run out of juice.
+The number and size of text messages you send will affect battery life i.e. sending more big messages means you’ll run out of juice faster.

 We touched on this earlier, now we’re going deeper.

-Garmin have a done a great job of making the InReach compatible with Android and Apple smartphones.
+Garmin has done a great job of making the InReach compatible with Android and Apple smartphones.
 The Earthmate app is pretty useful, although not perfect, and it’s really easy to connect the Explorer+ to your phone.

-Once connected, and using the Earthmate app, you have the full flexibility using a touchscreen to control the InReach.
+Once connected, and using the Earthmate app, you have the full flexibility to use a touchscreen to control the InReach.
 Trust me – unless you’re in an emergency situation and your phone is not operable, writing lengthy messages using the InReach virtual keyboard will result in calloused fingertips.